 Easier said than done, we know!
 When love ends abruptly, it is difficult to look ahead.
 But give yourself a mental deadline about how long you are going to mourn.
 The art of how to fall out of love includes setting specific targets for your mind too.
 Divert your attention, don’t spend too much time ruminating over what could have been.

-Unrequited love is the toughest to forget.
+Unrequited love is the toughest to forget and cope with.
 Trying to fall out of love with someone you never dated brings its own set of challenges as the heart keeps pining for something that was never yours.
 Practice mindfulness that might help you accept the situation for what it is.
 You can’t really change it, can you?